 Archery, Athletics (running, jumping, throwing), Biathlon, Horse Riding, Martial Arts, Rowing, Sailing, Rugby, Water Polo, Swimming and Wall Climbing

 Within the House system at SIS, two Families are split down into 3 Houses each.
-Below is a table that shows how the Houses are split with the Heads of House and the House Captains for the school year 2016/17.
+Below is a table that shows how the Houses are split with the Heads of House.

 House captains are selected from Year 12 following an application and interview process and are heavily involved with the house system with organising and running events.